bait509-ubc/BAIT509/intro.md

 # BAIT509 - Business Applications of Machine Learning

-This is the home page for the 2020/2021 iteration of the course BAIT 509 at the University of British Columbia, Vancouver, Canada.
+This is the home page for BAIT 509 at the University of British Columbia.
+This course is and introduction to machine learning concepts, such as model training, model testing, generalization error and overfitting.
+Exposure to a variety of machine learning techniques, with deeper exploration of a few chosen techniques.
+Forming good scientific questions to address business objectives with machine learning.
+Python will be the primary programming language used.

 Please see the [syllabus](https://github.com/bait509-ubc/BAIT509/blob/master/BAIT509-2022.pdf) for more information about the course.
 Current students should refer to the [UBC Canvas course website](https://canvas.ubc.ca/courses/82520) for the most up-to-date content and announcements.

 ## Learning Objectives